-Economies of spatial scope can be finally calculated.
+Economies of spatial scope can finally be calculated.
 The coefficients of the calibrated translog cost function are reported in Gillen et al. (1990).
 The products for firms playing the role of A, B, and D for each of the three Canadian airlines and the value for SC are shown in Table 5.
 The results obtained for the degree of economies of scope are quite appealing.
-First, all three fall within the theoretical range, i.e. between 1 and -1.
-Second, the results show that the three firms have increasing returns to spatial scope but smaller firms have stronger incentives to expand their networks considering constant average OD flows (SC more than twice as big as Air Canada's).
-Recall that all three firms presented increasing RTD (see Table 2), which means economies of scale in the strict sense, i.e. increasing production (OD flows) on a fixed network presents cost advantages.
+First, all three fall within the theoretical range, that is, between 1 and -1.
+Second, the results show that the three firms have increasing returns to spatial scope but smaller firms have stronger incentives to expand their networks considering constant average OD flows (SC being more than twice as big as Air Canada's).
+Recall that all three firms presented increasing RTD (see Table 2), which means economies of scale in the strict sense, that is, increasing production (OD flows) on a fixed network presents cost advantages.
 Third, the ordering of SC follows the same as RTD.
-According to the discussion in section 2, by increasing their networks, firms are able to partially exploit economies of density.
+According to the discussion in Section 2, by increasing their networks firms are able to partially exploit economies of density.
 The measure of SC however, does incorporate the fact that expanding the network is costly.
 Lastly, the ordering of RTS is also the same as SC, but only Nordair has RTS above 1.
-This may be seen as an indication that RTS could be biased downwards in terms of policy conclusions, that is, that it would show more often than SC that network expansions are not convenient.
+This may be seen as an indication that RTS could be